 - issue opinions, as referred to in Regulation (EU) 2022/612 of the European Parliament and of the Council of 6 April 2022 on roaming on public mobile communications networks within the Union – the ‘Roaming Regulation’ – and in the EECC;

-- to issue guidelines on the implementation of the Union regulatory framework for electronic communications, in particular, as referred to in the Roaming Regulation, in the Telecoms Single Market Regulation and in the EECC;
+- issue guidelines on the implementation of the European Union (EU) regulatory framework for electronic communications, in particular, as referred to in the Roaming Regulation, in Regulation (EU) 2015/2120 on laying down measures concerning open internet access and retail charges for regulated intra-EU communications – the ‘Telecoms Single Market Regulation’ – and in the EECC;

-- to monitor and collect information and, where relevant, make up-to-date information publicly available on the application of the Roaming Regulation;
+- monitor and collect information and, where relevant, make up-to-date information publicly available on the application of the Roaming Regulation;

-- to issue recommendations and common positions, and disseminate regulatory best practices addressed to the NRAs in order to encourage the consistent and better implementation of the regulatory framework for electronic communications;
+- issue recommendations and common positions, and disseminate regulatory best practices addressed to the NRAs in order to encourage the consistent and better implementation of the regulatory framework for electronic communications;

 - in accordance with the EECC, to establish and maintain a database of: